lsst-ts/observatory-controls-docs/Control-User-Interfaces/writing-sal-scripts.rst

           await self.run_script()

-          # We could implement some checks here but if the script run
+          # We could implement some checks here but if the script runs
           # successfully we are probably done!